Click a question to view the answer. If your question is not answered below, email Study Abroad your question.

 How long can I study abroad?

-With over 200 programs, Purdue has options as short as a week or as long as a year.
-We have many programs that last for six or eight weeks in the summer and many semester programs, too.
+Purdue has options as short as a week or as long as a year.
+Some students even do multiple programs.
 Note that a very high percentage of study abroad participants report that they wish they had gone for a longer term!

 Where will I live?